PureBox

-Last updated: April 20, 2026
+Last updated: May 10, 2026

-**Operator / Data Controller.** PureBox is an independent software project operated by Shaked Ilan, an individual acting as a sole proprietor (not a registered company, corporation, or LLC), based in Israel ("PureBox," "Operator," "we," "us," or "our").
+**Operator / Data Controller.** PureBox is an independent software project operated by an individual acting as a sole proprietor (not a registered company, corporation, or LLC), based in Israel ("PureBox," "Operator," "we," "us," or "our").
 For privacy purposes, the Operator acts as the data controller (or equivalent) for personal information processed through the Service.
 You acknowledge that PureBox is operated by a single individual on a best-effort basis without staffed support.
-The sole contact address for all privacy, data-subject, support, billing, and security matters is support@pureboxai.com; postal notices (where strictly required by law) may be sent to 1985 Del Amo Blvd, #C0050, Torrance, California (CA) 90501.
+The sole contact address for all privacy, data-subject, support, billing, and security matters is support@purebox.ai; postal notices (where strictly required by law) may be sent to 1985 Del Amo Blvd, #C0050, Torrance, California (CA) 90501.

 This Privacy Policy explains how the Operator collects, uses, discloses, and retains personal information when you use the PureBox website, applications, AI-assisted features, inbox-cleanup tools, subscriptions, and related services (collectively, the "Service").
 By using the Service, you acknowledge that you have read and understood this Privacy Policy.
 If you do not agree, do not use the Service.
 This Privacy Policy does not govern third-party websites, applications, or services that are not controlled by us, including Google, Stripe, Supabase, Microsoft Azure, AI model providers, or other third-party services you may choose to use in connection with PureBox.
 Those services are governed by their own privacy policies.